Wildertrek/AA-LLM-Course/README.md

 - **Topics:** History of Language Models.
   - Taking someone from no LM understanding up to today's state of the art.
 How did we get here?
   - Introduction to Generative AI, Large Language Models (LLMs), key terminology (tokens, embeddings, prompts), real-world applications through a survey of LLMs.
+  - Discuss the families of LLMs and how each evolved
+     - OpenAI GPTs
+     - Meta Llama
+     - Google Palm
+     - Anthropic
-- **Hands-on:** Tokenization and embedding exercises, basic prompt creation using LLM APIs.
+- **Hands-on:** Setup, tokenization and embedding exercises, basic prompt creation using LLM APIs.
 - **Overview:** Introduction to upcoming projects and individual objectives.

 #### **Week 2: API Usage and LLM Interaction**